rogermparent/gatsby-plugin-collections/README.md

 the directory specified by contentDir, they may also be manually defined to add extra context and configuration to the resulting `Collection` nodes.

-### getCollection: function({ node, getNode })
+### collectionResolvers: object

+This object contains functions that are used to determine which collection any node should be put in.
+Each node's `internal.type` property is checked against this object, and the function under that key will be used to grab the collection key.

-This function is used by the theme to get the key of the collection each particular `MdxPage` node is under.
-It recieves the `MdxPage` node in question, and also has access to Gatsby's `getNode` to reach into other nodes, like the `Mdx` or `File` nodes above it.
+The functions that are this object's values recieve the node of the key's type, and also has access to Gatsby's `getNode` to reach into other nodes, like a parent `File` node.

-### createPages: boolean

-If set to false, the `createPages` callback will be aborted.
-Useful for implementing your own `createPages` while still using nodes made by this theme.

-### templateDirectory: string

-The directory where template components are located, relative to the site's root. defaults to "src/templates".

-This is also passed to `gatsby-theme-mdx-pages`

-### defaultTemplate: string

-The path of the template that pages will fall back on if their specified template cannot be found.

-Defaults to "default", making the default default template "src/templates/default.js".

-### getTemplateComponent: function({ node, defaultTemplate, templateDirectory, collection })

-If provided, this function will override the default one that searches for a component given an `MdxPage` node, its collection, and the defaultTemplate and templateDirectory settings

 ## Node Types